 e) It is common practise to express the versions of an application that needs to be addressed in the URL.
 HTTP routeing will direct the request to a server that supports the URL, and thus also the version.
 A server can also support different versions of an application and select which version of an application code to invoke based on version information in an URL.

-f) Negotiate supported features which can be used in communication between client and server: 3GPP CT3 has designed a supported feature mechanism for HTTP based applications and uses this mechanism in 3GPP TS 29.155 [41], 3GPP TS 29.251 [40] and 3GPP TS 29.116 [39].
+f) Negotiate supported features which can be used in communication between client and server: 3GPP CT3 has designed a supported feature mechanism for HTTP based applications and uses this mechanism in 3GPP TS 29.155 [41], 3GPP TS 29.251 [40], 3GPP TS 29.116 [39] and 3GPP TS 29.122 [xx].
 The mechanism works as follows:

 - the "3gpp-Optional-Features" and "3gpp-Required-Features" HTTP header fields defined in 3GPP TS 29.155 [41], allow an HTTP client to express in an HTTP request features it desires or requires using, respectively;